robinjmurphy/opensearch-workshop/exercises/6-transactions.md

 Remember to save your final DevTools input and any index mappings/settings.

 The data in `data/transactions.json` is generated using the script in [`bin/transactions/main.go`](../bin/transactions/main.go).
 Feel free to tweak it if you find yourself limited by the test data!

+## Extensions

+* Can you highlight any matching text in the results? (https://opensearch.org/docs/latest/search-plugins/searching-data/highlight/)
+* Can you get the transaction data working in OpenSearch Dashboards (like we do with Slog data?) (https://opensearch.org/docs/latest/dashboards/)
+* Feel free to explore any other OpenSearch features that could be useful!